Skip to Content

 $10,000

-Run the numbers for your own operation: in a 25-person services firm where each professional accounts for an average of $100,000 in revenue per year, every working day is worth about $400 per person.
-Eight hours of downtime cost close to $10,000, before any recovery expense, and payroll keeps running all the same.
+Run the numbers for your operation, at whatever scale it runs: for every 25 professionals, with average revenue of $100,000 per person per year, each working day is worth about $400 per person, and eight hours of downtime cost close to $10,000, before any recovery expense.
+In a 250-person operation, that same stopped day approaches $100,000, while payroll keeps running regardless.

 The market benchmark